mrdudz/portris/readme.txt

 The bulk of this code was originally written almost 20 years ago, and since then was mostly used to test my crude "conio" implementations on various targets (mostly consoles).
-A lot change since then, the current goal is to clean this up and make CC65 the primary target.
-Everything here is very - and i mean VERY messy and you might have to wash your eyes with gasoline after looking at it.
+A lot changed since then, the current goal is to clean this up and make CC65 the primary target.
+Everything here is very - and i mean VERY - messy, and you might have to wash your eyes with gasoline after looking at it.
 Don't say i didn't warn you :)

 To build, type "make cc65".
 Just typing "make" will show a list of targets you